Where vintage sewing is for everyone.

 McCall - Advertised via McCall's Magazine, McCall Quarterly/ McCall Fashion Book, McCall Style News leaflet.
 Click here to learn more about McCall sewing pattern dating resources.

-Modes Royale: available only by mail order from catalog.
+Modes Royale: available only by mail order from a catalog.

 Myra's Paris Patterns - published Myra's Journal of Dress and Fashion 1870s-1890s.